hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/13_traffic_lights_assembly.md

 ### SD-card image Preparation {#dt-ops-tl-prep status=beta}

 At hardware and software level, traffic lights are Duckiebots without wheels.
 In initializing the SD-card of your traffic light, treat is as if it were a Duckiebot: [](+opmanual_duckiebot#setup-duckiebot).

-For Robotarium users: please use `tlo` for all traffic light/camera tower username, and `trafficlight#` for hostname (# indicate 1, 2, 3, ...).
-Also we suggest you to give every traffic light the same password.
+Don't forget the `--compress` option for 16GB sd cards.

+- For Robotarium users: since traffic lights are coupled to watchtowers, please use the watchtower setup: hostname : watchtowerXX linuxname : mom
+        password: MomWatches

+- However, if you just want to use it as a traffic light, use the trafficlight setup: hostname : trafficlightXX linuxname : tlo
+        password: quackquack

 After this step, you should have a traffic light image name.

-    tlo@trafficlight1.local

-TODO: double check dockerization works flawlessly with traffic lights.
+    tlo@trafficlight01.local
+or

+    mom@watchtower01.local

 <!--